CMS comparison 2025: The most popular content management systems

 - Hardware: At least 256 MB RAM

-- Other recommendations: GraphicsMagick or ImageMagick; GDlib; Freetype; ylib; If using an Apache server: mod_gzip, mod_deflate, mod_rewrite; PHP cache (for example APCu, PHP accelerator, OPcache, or Zend Accelerator); individual extensions may require additional software
+- Other recommendations: GraphicsMagick or ImageMagick; GDlib; Freetype; zlib; If using an Apache server: mod_gzip, mod_deflate, mod_rewrite; PHP cache (for example APCu, PHP accelerator, OPcache, or Zend Accelerator); individual extensions may require additional software.

 Professional use of the high-performance CMS requires expert knowledge.
-With this, even complex site structures with multilingual content can be soundly implemented.
-The considerable range of functions ensures professional rights management at the enterprise level and provides interfaces for classic business applications, such as CRM and ERP systems.
-On the other hand, critics point to the long training period required and comparatively high administration effort.
+If you do have the expertise, you have the possibility to create complex site structures with multilingual content.
+The considerable range of functions ensures professional rights management at enterprise level and provides interfaces for classic business applications such as CRM and ERP systems.
+On the other hand, critics point out that it takes a long time to become familiar with the system and the amount of effort needed for administration is comparatively high.

 The giant spectrum of functions offered by TYPO3 makes it possible to implement any kind of online project.
-But this comes at a considerable expense for installation, configuration, and maintenance.
-The prominence and good reputation of the software contribute to its use by comparatively small websites.
-In this case, users are usually expending much more effort than they need to.
-If the entire spectrum of functions offered by the enterprise CMS isn’t required, then website operators would generally be better served by a modular software with slim basic installation.
-For complex projects run by experienced IT specialists, though, TYPO3 is the optimal foundation for a successful online presence.
+This, however, comes with asignificant amount of effort that needs to be invested in the installation, configuration and maintenance of the software.
+The CMS’s prominence and good reputation are why it’s favored by small websites.
+The downside is that users are usually expending much more effort than they need to.
+If a website operator doesn’t need the entire spectrum of functions offered by the enterprise CMS, a modular program with a lean basic installation would, generally speaking, be a better option for their website.
+For complex projects run by experienced IT specialists though, TYPO3 is the optimal foundation for a successful online presence.

 Pros | Cons |